-In this paper, we addressed the issue of reconfiguring logical topologies in WDM optical rings.
+In this paper, we addressed an issue on reconfiguring logical topologies in WDM optical rings.
 Specifically, we consider the problem of finding a sequence of lightpaths additions and deletions such that the logical topology remains connected in the presence of any single physical link failure throughout the reconfiguration.

 We first discussed the complexity of the problem by exhibiting examples that require complicated designs of reconfigurations.
 We then presented a simple algorithm that can be implemented if a certain condition is satisfied.
 A limitation on implementing this simple algorithm is also discussed.
+Finally, we proposed a heuristic algorithm, that uses the minimum reconfiguration cost, with the objective of minimizing the total number of wavelengths used in reconfiguration.
+Further work includes the development of algorithms that minimize the total reconfiguration cost when the total number of wavelengths is fixed.